 - Second, an insect epidemic infected and destroyed most of the region’s vineyards in 1885.

 - Third, the Kingdom of Hungary lost World War I to the allied forces led by Russia, France, and Great Britain.
 According to the Treaty of Trianon in 1920, Hungary lost big portions of its territory, including the Northern part of Tokaj.
-Since then, this area belonged to Czechoslovakia and, after the country split up, to Slovakia.
-For this reason, a small part of Slovakia still is part of the official Tokaj wine regions.
+Since then, this area has belonged to Czechoslovakia and, after the country split up, to Slovakia.
+For this reason, a small part of Slovakia still is part of the official Tokaj wine region.